 - WORKING CONDITIONS

-- Heavy physical work requiring ability to lift a maximum of 50 pounds
+- Heavy physical work requiring the ability to lift a maximum of 50 pounds, with or without assistance

 - Considerable walking and standing; frequent pushing, pulling, and climbing

 - Considerable hand/eye and hand/foot coordination for operation of heavy equipment and vehicles

 - Speech communication to give instructions and provide technical direction